Shipping to Australia From the US

 Customs and handling time can also take up to a few weeks, so make sure you ship with more than enough leeway time.
 Make sure you understand any tariff codes before you send a package to Australia so your shipment has the proper documentation and doesn’t get held up at customs.

 Expand into Australia with ShipBob

-It is operated by the same warehouse management system, SLAs, and support team as our US-based locations, to provide the same level of world-class fulfillment, consistency, and transparency across your ecommerce supply chain.
+It is operated by the same warehouse management system, SLAs, and support team as our US-based locations, to provide the same level of world-class fulfilment, consistency, and transparency across your ecommerce supply chain.

-By partnering with ShipBob for international fulfillment, you can sell more across Australia by reducing shipping costs and transit times.
-Simply bulk ship inventory to our Sydney and/or Melbourne-based fulfillment locations, and from there, Australian orders can be picked, packed, and shipped domestically.
+By partnering with ShipBob for international fulfilment, you can sell more across Australia by reducing shipping costs and transit times.
+Simply bulk ship inventory to our Sydney and/or Melbourne-based fulfilment locations, and from there, Australian orders can be picked, packed, and shipped domestically.

 If you have a strong customer presence in Australia, here are more reasons why you should partner with ShipBob.